forjiuzhou/Spherical-Knowledge-Distillation/README.md

 apex

 ## Minimal Codes
 The configuration of apex and dali could be very messy.
 To run SKD, you can simply add two lines of code into a Hinton KD implementation, just after the model forwarding.
+To be noticed, the Cross Entropy loss has to use the normalized logits as input.

 ```python
 output = F.layer_norm(output, torch.Size((num_classes,)), None, None, 1e-7) * multiplier